aakashg339/Distributed-Systems-Assignment-1-Customizable-Load-Balancer/README.md

 ## Observations

 1. **Load Imbalance:** The distribution of requests is uneven, with some servers handling significantly more traffic than others.
-Server 6 is underutilized.
+Server 6 is underutilized (With respect to the original Hash function).

 2. **Consistent Hashing Impact:** The load imbalance is attributed to the consistent hashing algorithm, which aims to minimize reassignments during server changes but doesn't guarantee a balanced load.